 If you’re seeking a job as a product manager, brace yourself.
-The interview questions used to assess a candidate for the role are rarely softballs, in part because the position is so fundamental to an organization’s success.
+Product manager interview questions are rarely softballs, in part because the position is so fundamental to an organization’s success.

 - What aspects of product management do you enjoy the most and least?